GeoTecINIT/nativescript-task-dispatcher/README.md

 - **fastTask:** A task that just runs.
 The "hello world" of the tasks.
 It has zero temporal cost and complexity.
 Runs and logs something.
 - **mediumTask:** An example of a task which takes a barely small amount of time to do some work.
 It uses NativeScript `setTimeout()` proxy to simulate that the task is running for 2 seconds.
 - **slowTask:** An example of a task which takes a life to complete.
 It simulates a slow behavior, like when the location provider is taking more time than usual to get a coordinate fix.
+Aside from this, this task also declares that requires a foreground execution context in order to run without issues.
 - **incrementalTask:** A task meant to accumulatively delay its execution after each run.

 Next you will need a way to describe how all the defined tasks work together.
 In order to do so, you will have to define your app's task graph.
 Again, as a mater of an example, we have created an example task graph in the demo application for you (located in: `demo/app/tasks/graph.ts`):